 20.1.
-In the event that BiP considers or determines, in their complete discretion, that You have breached, violated or contravened any provision of this Agreement or has otherwise demonstrated inappropriate conduct in the use of the Service, BIP reserve the absolute right, at its sole discretion to:
+In the event that BiP considers or determines, at its sole discretion, that You have breached any provision of this Agreement or have otherwise demonstrated inappropriate conduct in the use of the Service, BIP reserves the absolute right, at its sole discretion to:

-- Warn You that You have violated the Licence and ask You to discontinue such conduct; and/or
+a.
+Warn You that You have breached the Terms and Conditions and request that You to discontinue such conduct; and/or

 20.2.
-If BiP terminates this Agreement or suspends Your account for any of the reasons set forth in this Agreement, BiP shall have no liability or responsibility to You, and BiP will not refund any amounts that You have previously paid.
+If BiP terminates this Agreement or suspends Your account for any of the reasons set out in Clause 20.1, BiP shall have no liability or responsibility to You, and BiP will not refund any amounts that You have previously paid.

 21.1.
-Subject to the limited rights expressly granted hereunder, BiP and its licensors reserves all rights, title and interest in the Service, including all related intellectual property rights.
-No rights are granted to You hereunder other than as expressly set forth herein.
-You acknowledge that the copyright and any other intellectual property rights (including without limitation rights in relation to inventions, patents, utility models, designs rights and registered designs, database rights, and trade marks (unregistered and registered) in and to the information and data, databases, images, content, style, “look and feel” and function of the Service, in whole or in part, is and shall remain at all times owned exclusively by BiP and its licensors, which includes the European Commission.
+Subject to the limited rights expressly granted under these Terms and Conditions, BiP and its licensors reserve all rights, title and interest in the Service, including all related intellectual property rights.
+No rights are granted to You other than as expressly set out in this Agreement.
+You acknowledge that the copyright and any other intellectual property rights (including without limitation rights in relation to inventions, patents, unregistered, design rights and registered designs, database rights, and trade marks (unregistered and registered) in and to the information and data, databases, images and content made available as part of the Services or the style, “look and feel” and function of the Service, in whole or in part, is and shall remain at all times owned exclusively by BiP and its licensors.

 21.2.
-You shall not, and shall ensure that Your Users shall not, delete or in any manner alter any copyright, trade mark and other proprietary rights notices of BiP or its licensors which appear on the Service or accompany materials and You shall ensure that such notices are reproduced on all copies (in any form, electronic or otherwise) made by You or any Users of the Service (or any part of the same) or information or data accessed using the Service.
+You shall not, and shall ensure that Your Users shall not, delete or in any manner alter any copyright, trade mark and other proprietary rights notices of BiP or its licensors which appear on materials provided in connection with the Service and You shall ensure that such notices are reproduced on all copies (in any form, electronic or otherwise) made by You or any Users of the Service (or any part of the same) or information or data accessed using the Service.

 21.3.
 As between BiP and You, You own all rights, title and interest in and to all of Your Data.

 22.1.
-As used herein, Confidential Information means all confidential information disclosed by a party (“Disclosing Party”) to the other party (“Receiving Party”), whether orally or in writing, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances of disclosure.
+For the purposes of this Agreement, Confidential Information means all confidential information disclosed by either party (“Disclosing Party”) to the other party (“Receiving Party”), whether orally or in writing, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances of disclosure.
 Your Confidential Information shall include Your Data.
-BiP’s Confidential Information shall include the Services.
-Confidential Information of each party shall include the Terms and Conditions of this Agreement and all Order Forms, as well as business and marketing plans, technology and technical information, product plans and designs, and business processes disclosed by such party.
+BiP’s Confidential Information shall include materials or information provided to You as part of the Services.
+Confidential Information of each party shall include business and marketing plans, technology and technical information, product plans and designs, and business processes disclosed by such party.

 22.2.
 Confidential Information (other than Your Data) shall not include any information that:

-- Becomes generally known to the public without breach of any obligation owed to the Disclosing Party.
+a. becomes generally known to the public without breach of any obligation owed to the Disclosing Party;

-- Was known to the Receiving Party prior to its disclosure by the Disclosing Party without breach of any obligation owed to the Disclosing Party.
+b. was known to the Receiving Party prior to its disclosure by the Disclosing Party without breach of any obligation owed to the Disclosing Party;

-- Is received from a third party without breach of any obligation owed to the Disclosing Party.
+c. is received from a third party without breach of any obligation owed to the Disclosing Party;

 22.3.
-Except as otherwise permitted in writing by the Disclosing Party:
+Except as otherwise permitted in writing by the Disclosing Party the Receiving Party shall:

-- The Receiving Party shall limit access to Confidential Information of the Disclosing Party to those of its employees, contractors and agents who need such access for purposes consistent with this Agreement and who have signed confidentiality agreements with the Receiving Party containing protections no less stringent than those herein.
+c. limit access to Confidential Information of the Disclosing Party to those of its employees, contractors and agents who need such access for purposes consistent with this Agreement and who have signed confidentiality agreements with the Receiving Party containing protections no less stringent than those set out in this Agreement.

 22.4.
 Without limiting the above, BiP shall maintain appropriate administrative, physical and technical safeguards for protection of the security, confidentiality and integrity of Your Data.
 BiP shall not: